cyberark/EasyPeasy/README.md

 EasyPeasy is a tool that scans for weak passwords by comparing the domain accounts' passwords to a database of common passwords.
 The tool also scans for accounts with identical passwords.

-The tool runs on PowerShell version 4 and up and use Invoke-DCSync to extarct passwords hashes from Active Directory.
+The tool runs on PowerShell version 4 and up and use Invoke-DCSync to extract passwords hashes from Active Directory.

 Clear text passwords or password hashes are not revealed to the user or saved on disk.